Skip to main content

 If you’re craving a cocktail, why not head to any of the trendy bars in Jesmond where mixology and fantastic food meet for the perfect low-key evening - or, why not get some mates together for a cocktail-making class!
 Meanwhile, nearby Gosforth has some of the northeast's best pubs, and even dog-friendly pubs, where you can enjoy strong ales, hearty grub and maybe even a board game or two.

 A rainy day provides the perfect opportunity to explore some of the best indoor activities Sheffield has to offer.
-Hop on the train and spend a day getting to know the South Yorkshire city a little better.
+Hop on a Northern train and spend the day getting to know the South Yorkshire city a little better.

-Sheffield museums and galleries are not to be missed and Graves Gallery above the city’s central library needs to be at the top of your list.
+Sheffield's museums and galleries are not to be missed – Graves Gallery above the city’s central library needs to be at the top of your list.
 The gallery is free to enter and plays host to an array of amazing exhibitions and events all year round.

-If you’re continuing your day of culture, be sure to check what’s on at the Light Cinema Sheffield.
+If you’re continuing your day of culture, be sure to check what’s on at The Light Cinema.
 The venue shows a range of theatre, opera, and ballet performances via live screenings and recordings – a perfect way to spend a drizzly afternoon or evening.

 If you fancy getting a few lengths in, the Ponds Forge International Sports Centre has a fantastic indoor water sports facility.
 The venue is home to an Olympic-sized swimming pool, a children’s pool and a Surf City leisure pool.
-As it’s just a few minutes’ walk from the station you’ll be out of the rain and into the pool in no time.
+As it’s just a few minutes’ walk from Sheffield station, you’ll be out of the rain and into the pool in no time.

-If swimming isn’t your thing, why not take a trip to Sheffield’s laser tag arena, Quasar?
+If swimming isn’t your thing, why not take a trip to Laser Quest?
 With glow-in-the-dark features and out-of-this-world visual and sound effects, it’s one to bring the kids to.
-Suitable for over 7’s, Quasar is the perfect hangout on a rainy day.
+Suitable for over 7’s, Laser Quest is the perfect hangout on a rainy day.

 If you've worked up an appetite there’s plenty of indoor eateries to try in Sheffield.
 Moor Market is one of the UK’s biggest indoor markets and is home to nearly 100 independent retailers.
 Whether you’re in the mood for cake and coffee or some continental cuisine, the market has it all.
 Hungry Buddha is famous for its Nepalese nibbles – the homemade chutneys are delicious.